 I have been teaching Yoga and Meditation for almost 5 years now.
-Yet, I continue to be surprised by the amount of people who think these practices are not for them.
+Yet, I continue to be surprised by the number of people who think these practices are not for them.

-Meditation has had an immensely positive impact in my life.
+Meditation has had an immensely positive impact on my life.
 I want to share this practice with others so they too can experience a calmer, more relaxed, and joyful life.

 Throughout this article, I’ll de-bust some myths around meditation and share a little about my experience.
 I’ll also share some interesting scientific research on the benefits of meditation.

 We’ll start by defining what meditation is and what it is not by looking at 3 commonly believed myths.